Recycled Flower Pots: 29 Water Bottle Planters and More DIYs

 Let's be real: some of the cutest gardening ideas ever feature recycled elements.
 Have you seen those recycled flower pots made of shoes?
 Wash basins?
 Books?
 Tires?

-You can make your own recycled items for the garden out of a variety of household goods!
+Making flower pots out of recycled material is easier than you think, and you can make your own recycled items for the garden out of a variety of household goods!
 In our collection of water bottle planters and more DIY planter pots, you'll find recycled flower pot ideas to inspire your gardening not only in the summer months, but all year long.

 If you're a total novice when it comes to gardening, never fear!
 Below we have information on the best flowers for beginners, need-to-know information about planting flowers in pots, and a slew of ideas for what exactly you can turn into planters.
 Some of the most exciting recycled materials planters are those that are the least expected!

 Without further ado, give these recycled crafts a try today.

 - Easy Flowers to Grow in Pots

 - Use Some of Your Old Stuff as Flower Pots and Planters